Post your loglines. Get and give feedback.

 After Keiko receives direct threats from the gang and her house is torched, the family is forced into a showdown with the numerically superior gang members and their street machines.
 During this all-out battle, the gang and their vehicles are ultimately decimated.

-However, vigilantism is not looked upon too favorably by governmental powers.
-And thus, Hiroko is faced with a new problem when he is arrested and interned by the U.S. Immigration & Naturalization Service, pending deportation back to Japan.
+Vigilantism, however, is not looked upon favorably by governmental authorities.
+And thus, Hiroko is arrested and interned by the U.S. Immigration & Naturalization Service, pending deportation back to Japan.

 Act III

-In the end, though, Hiroko is unexpectedly released, placed on a fast track for US citizenship, and given a job offer that he cannot refuse, due to the interest of one highly influential individual who was extremely impressed with Hiroko and his battle car.
+In the end, though, Hiroko is unexpectedly released, placed on a fast track for US citizenship, and given a job offer he cannot refuse.
+This all due to the interest of one highly influential individual who was extremely impressed with Hiroko and his battle car – Mr. Bruce Wayne.

 GENERAL: People like to root for the underdog, especially as the underdog faces insurmountable odds.
 People like seeing common-folk heroes as they face uncommon or perilous danger.
 People like to see good deeds rewarded and bad deeds punished.
 People like to see the success of teamwork and the restoration of broken family relationships.
 This film has all of these elements!
 Plus, with the current increase in violent gang activity nation-wide and calls to defund the police, this film is timely in its message.

-This film includes elements of drama and action, and should appeal to the same audiences that enjoyed Gran Torino (2008) and The Karate Kid (1984) (the drama of common-folk, old and young, teamed to battle gangs/bullies) and The Pursuit of Happyness (2006) (an underdog overcoming nearly insurmountable odds to find success in the end).
+This feature film includes elements of drama, suspense, and action, and should appeal to the same audiences that enjoyed Gran Torino (2008) and The Karate Kid (1984) (common-folk - old and young, teamed to battle gangs/bullies) and Million Dollar Baby(2004) (underdog success story).

 Rated this logline